D-instantons and twistors: some exact results: D-instantons and hypermultiplet moduli space

 Since $\Xipgi{i}$ is by definition meromorphic around the north pole, the singularities in the above expressions may appear only from the integrals.
 However, the denominator in \eqref{defSF} and \eqref{regfun} can be approximated by $\varpi^{-1}\(\Wg{j}\Xi-\Wg{i}\Xi'\)$ which does not vanish if the phases of $\Wg{i}$ and $\Wg{j}$ are different.
 Thus, both $\cF_j$ and $\Sgi{i}(\Xi)$ are regular functions in the patch $\cU_+$.
 However, the latter function possesses an important property that for $\Xi=\Xipgi{i}$ it gives rise to \be \Sgi{i}(\Xipgi{i})= \frac{1}{8\pi^2}\sum_j \hng{j}\<\gamma_i,\gamma_j\> \derG{j}, \ee where \be \derG{j}=2\int_0^{-\I\infty}\!\! \frac{\de\Xi}{\Xipgi{j}-\Xi}\, \log\left(1-e^{-2\pi \I\( \Xi-\Sgi{j}(\Xi)\)} \right)+\cF_j \ee has a branch cut starting from $\varpi=0$.
 If we impose the relation \be \Xigi{i}=\Xipgi{i}-\Sgi{i}(\Xipgi{i}), \ee then the discontinuity along this cut is the same as the discontinuity of the function $\Igg{i}$ \eqref{newfun}.
 This is consistent with the regularity of $\Xipgi{i}$ in $\cU_+$ because the relation \eqref{relXXp} ensures that the corresponding singularities of $\Sgi{i}(\Xipgi{i})$ cancel those of $\Xigi{i}$.
 The functions $\cF_j$ are not really important since they are regular and can be canceled by appropriate (although complicated) gauge transformation.

 Now we are ready to define the transition functions.
 They are given by \be

-\ee In appendix \ref{ap_transpole} we verify that they indeed define regular twistor lines in the patch $\cU_+$ and they are consistent with the transition functions through the BPS rays \eqref{transellg}.
+\ee In appendix \ref{ap_transpole} we verify that they indeed define regular Darboux coordinates in the patch $\cU_+$ and they are consistent with the transition functions through the BPS rays \eqref{transellg}.
 In a similar way one can construct the transition functions to the patch $\cU_-$.
 For this it is sufficient to replace $F(\xii{+})$ by $\bF(\xii{-})$, $\Xipgi{i}$ by $\Ximgi{i}$, and to flip the sign of $\hng{j}$ in all above equations.

 Once we know the full set of transition functions, it is possible to compute the contact potential coinciding with the four-dimensional dilaton.
 This calculation uses the property \be \xii{\pm}(\varpi)=\xii{i}(\varpi)+O(\varpi^{\pm 2}), \ee which can be established from \eqref{derivH}, \eqref{instXi} and \eqref{regfun}.
-Then the general formula for (the constant part of) the contact potential \eqref{contpotconst} gives the following result \be e^{\phi} = \frac{\cR^2}{4}\, K(z,\bz)+\frac{\chi_X}{192\pi} -\frac{ \I}{16\pi^2}\sum\limits_{j} \hng{j} \int_{\ellg{\gamma_j}}\frac{\d \varpi}{\varpi}\, \( \varpi^{-1}\Wg{j} -\varpi\bWg{j}\) \log\(1-e^{-2\pi \I \Xigi{j}(\varpi)}\). \ee
+Then the general formula for (the constant part of) the contact potential \eqref{contpotconst} gives the following result \be e^{\phi} = \frac{\cR^2}{4}\, K(z,\bz)+\frac{\chi_X}{192\pi} -\frac{ \I}{32\pi^2}\sum\limits_{j} \hng{j} \int_{\ellg{\gamma_j}}\frac{\d \varpi}{\varpi}\, \( \varpi^{-1}\Wg{j} -\varpi\bWg{j}\) \log\(1-e^{-2\pi \I \Xigi{j}(\varpi)}\). \ee